 Eye On Design: Pink Ralph Lauren Evening Gown Worn By Gwyneth Paltrow

-The Pink Dress that Gwyneth Paltrow wore to the 1999 Academy Awards was designed by Ralph Lauren to recall Grace Kelly.
+The Pink Evening Dress that Gwyneth Paltrow wore to the 1999 Academy Awards was designed by Ralph Lauren to recall Grace Kelly.
 Featured in Hal Rubenstein’s 100 Unforgettable Dresses, it testifies to the enduring appeal of a pretty pink dress that makes the wearer look like a princess.

 Eye On Design: Gown for Leslie Jones Designed By Christian Siriano